United-Home/2405-45th-St/Information/Cleaning Handbook.md

 3. **Work top to bottom** - Clean ceiling fans before floors
 4. **Batch laundry loads** - Sort everything at once for efficiency
 5. **Return to bathrooms last** - Maximizes bleach contact time

+## Trash Management

+Trash pick-up is Tuesday for this property.
+If cleaning is done on Mondays, then set the trash in the curb.
+Else, place the trash on a bin outside and make sure to cover and put weights on top of the cover so animals don't get to them.